CoderDojo/htmlgamedev/soccer-game/001 Build the webpage/readme.md

 What is HTML
 -------------
-The language of the Internet Hyper Text Markup Language, every page you see online uses HTML.
+Its the language of the Internet, Hyper Text Markup Language is used by every page you see online from facebook to google.
 This is possible as browsers like Firefox and Chrome intrepret this language and displays your content.
 You primary use HTML to add your text, images and layout.